Things to Consider Prior to Withdrawing

 Benefits for Veterans

-For students receiving veterans’ benefits, Veteran Services in the Office of the Registrar should be notified of withdrawal plans.
+For students receiving veterans’ benefits, the Coordinator of Military Programs in the Office of the Registrar should be notified of withdrawal plans.

 Parking Permits and Unpaid Citations